 Hi!
 Thanks so much for coming to my website.
 Here’s the short version of my life—if you want to know more, I hope you’ll read what’s below, and follow me on Instagram where I post about books, my adorable daughter and dog, and other things I love.

-My first novel, The Kennedy Debutante, came out in 2018, and I’m thrilled to say my second is coming on February 25, 2020: The Girl In White Gloves: A Novel of Grace Kelly.
+My first novel, The Kennedy Debutante, came out in 2018, and my second in 2020: The Girl In White Gloves: A Novel of Grace Kelly.
 My third, The Paris Bookseller, about trailblazing entrepreneur Sylvia Beach and the original Shakespeare and Company bookstore in Paris, came out this year.
 I’m proud to say it spent four weeks on the Indie Bestseller List, and got some great buzz!
-I’ll also have another historical novel coming your way from Berkley, a fact that makes me feel incredibly lucky and grateful after spending so many years (and years!) writing and working on the craft.
+I’ll also have another historical novel coming your way from Berkley in 2023, a fact that makes me feel incredibly lucky and grateful after spending so many years (and years!) writing and working on the craft.
 If you want to know more about those years, check out my memoir This Is Not a Writing Manual: Notes for the Young Writer in the Real World (Writer’s Digest Books) under the name Kerri Majors.
 I am also the founder of an award-winning journal of YA literature, YARN.